RobertMyles/ibge/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# ibgeR
+# ibge

-ibgeR is a work in progress.
+ibge is a work in progress.
 The idea is to download and make available (in a tidy format) the data from the IBGE [Cidades](https://cidades.ibge.gov.br/) project.